Congrats on your first Renaissance Faire! You are in for quite a day. I have a few do’s and don’ts to share about costumes for the special occasion.

 DON’T worry about wearing tights.
 Most men choose to wear full-length breeches or half-length breeches with socks tucked into simple leather boots.
 For summer Ren Faires, tights would be uncomfortably warm anyway.

-DON’T dress as a pirate!, Trekkie, mermaid, elf, unless its’ that kind of Renaissance Faire.
-Some California Faires and elsewhere mix fantasy themes.
-Others stick to a time period like the Elizabethan Era, so check the website.
+DON’T dress as a pirate, Trekkie, mermaid, elf, unless it’s that kind of Renaissance Faire.
+Just kidding, people!
+Times have changed.
+The Renaissance Faire near you may have a pirate or fantasy weekend.
+Other Renaissance Festivals stick to a time period like the Elizabethan Era, so check the website!

 DO call your costume GARB, to get into the Ren Faire spirit.